Turkey Real Estate Market 2026: Prices, Trends & Outlook

 Ankara: Stability in the Capital

-Ankara, Turkey’s capital, offers a more stable and affordable real estate market compared to Istanbul.
-Key areas like Çankaya, Oran, and İncek are popular among expatriates and diplomats due to their proximity to embassies and government institutions.
-The city’s quieter environment and lower prices make it an attractive option for investors seeking steady returns.
+Ankara, Turkey’s capital, offers a calmer and more affordable market than Istanbul.
+Key areas like Çankaya, Oran, and İncek are popular among expatriates and diplomats thanks to embassies and government institutions nearby.
+Lower entry prices and steady public-sector demand make it a defensive pick with the highest yield of the five.

 Antalya: Touristic Delight